[Physics FAQ] - [Copyright]

 Original by Philip Gibbs 1996.

 The theory of relativity sets a severe limit to our ability to explore the galaxy in space ships.
-As an object approaches the speed of light, more and more energy is needed to accelerate it further.
-To reach the speed of light an infinite amount of energy would be required.
-It seems that the speed of light is an absolute barrier which cannot be reached or surpassed by massive objects (see relativity FAQ article on faster than light travel).
-Given that our galaxy is about 80,000 light years across, there seems little hope for us to get very far in galactic terms unless we can overcome our own mortality.
+As an object approaches the speed of light, more and more energy is needed to maintain its acceleration, with the result that to reach the speed of light, an infinite amount of energy would be required.
+It seems that the speed of light is an absolute barrier which cannot be reached or surpassed by massive objects (see the FAQ article on faster than light travel).
+Given that our galaxy is about 80,000 light years across, there seems little hope for us to get very far in galactic terms.

-Science fiction writers can make use of worm holes or warp drives to overcome this restriction, but it is not clear that such things can ever be made to work in reality.
+Science fiction writers might make use of worm holes or warp drives to overcome this restriction, but it is not clear that such things can ever be made to work in reality.
 Another way to get around the problem may be to use the relativistic effects of time dilation and length contraction to cover large distances within a reasonable time span for those aboard a space ship.
 When a rocket accelerates at 1 g (9.81 m/s2), its crew experiences the equivalent of a gravitational field with the same strength as that on Earth.
-If this could be maintained for long enough they would eventually receive the benefits of the relativistic effects that increase the effective rate of travel.
+If this acceleration could be maintained for long enough, the crew would eventually reap the benefits of the relativistic effects that increase the effective rate of travel.

 What then, are the appropriate equations for the relativistic rocket?

 First of all, we need to be clear what we mean by continuous acceleration at 1 g.
-The acceleration of the rocket must be measured at any given instant in a non-accelerating frame of reference travelling at the same instantaneous speed as the rocket (see relativity FAQ on accelerating clocks).
+The acceleration of the rocket must be measured at any given instant in a non-accelerating frame of reference travelling at the same instantaneous speed as the rocket (see the FAQ article on accelerating clocks), because this is the acceleration that its occupants would physically feel—and we want them to accelerate at a comfortable rate that has the effect of mimicking their weight on Earth.
 We'll call this acceleration a.
-The proper time as measured by the crew of the rocket (i.e. how much they age) will be denoted by T, and the time as measured in the non-accelerating frame of reference in which they started (e.g. Earth) will be denoted by t.
-We assume that the stars are essentially at rest in this frame.
-The distance covered by the rocket as measured in this frame of reference will be denoted by d and the velocity is v.
-The time dilation or length contraction factor at any instant is the gamma factor γ.
+The proper time measured by the crew of the rocket (i.e. how much they age) is called T, and the time measured in the non-accelerating frame of reference in which they started (e.g. Earth) is t.
+We assume that the stars are essentially at rest in this Earth frame.
+The distance covered by the rocket as measured in this frame of reference is d, and the rocket's velocity is v.
+The time dilation or length-contraction factor at any instant is the gamma factor γ.

 The relativistic equations for a rocket with constant positive acceleration a > 0 are the following.
 First, define the hyperbolic trigonometric functions sh, ch, and th (also known as sinh, cosh, and tanh):